Skip to content

 Step 7

 When safe, cross the road and then cross a stile to the right of the gate.
 On the stile is a white arrow for path W10.
-Follow this path straight along the edge of a field with a hedge on your right.
+Bear right on this path gently uphill along the edge of a field with a hedge on your right.
 At the corner of the field, pass through a gap to the left of a gate into a woodland.
 The path now rises quite steeply and then descends to reach two sets of gates at a junction of paths and tracks.
 Go straight ahead, following the arrow marked W9.
 As you start climbing and 60m past the second gate, take the left fork, following path W15.
 You will pass a No Riding sign.
 Continue uphill through Greenfield Copse.
 The path will eventually level out and lead you to a gate in a wall.

 Step 8